What is Rapid Application Development

 Traditional development methodologies, like the waterfall approach, don’t cut it any longer.
 But the RAD model does.

-Especially when companies work with small to medium-size teams and seek risk mitigation, accelerated time-to-market, more products completed on time and within budget, practices where users become extremely involved in the product life cycle, and fewer tedious processes like dealing with boilerplate code or infeasible designs to reduce critical things like:
+Especially when companies work with small to medium-sized teams and seek to deliver solutions quickly to meet business demands, quicker iteration and testing, risk mitigation, accelerated time-to-market, and more products completed on time and within budget.
+Or when they want to establish practices where users become extremely involved in the product life cycle with fewer tedious processes like dealing with boilerplate code or infeasible designs to reduce critical things like:

 So, how exactly does the rapid software development boost you programming efforts and results?